Doors will

 A buff foolscap folder contains photographs, scraps of paper,

-remembered becomes the lived present and the hunt begins; using
+The remembered becomes the lived present and the hunt begins;

-museum archives and Internet searches, time collapses to make
+using museum archives and Internet searches, time collapses

-the forgotten visible.
-But there is no map, no point B, just
+to make the forgotten visible.
+But there is no map, no point

-a series of fragments that when placed together form a reimagined
+B, just a series of fragments that when placed together

-that has developed into the basis of artist Holly Davey’s current
+of research that has developed into the basis of artist

 Holly